aldenkane/cv2TermProject/README.md

 ## (b) Experiments Conducted

-Early experiments with SIFT showed that it is prone to spurious matches, as seen in Figure 3.
+Early experiments with SIFT showed that it is prone to spurious matches (especially in an uncropped image!), as seen in Figure 3.

 ![Spurious Matches w/ SIFT](/report_images/spurious.png)
 <div align ="center">Figure 3.
-Spurious Matches w/ SIFT</div>
+Spurious Matches w/ SIFT in an Uncropped Image</div>

 To combat spurious matches, I qualitatively experimented with the frequency of the DoG detector.
 I lowered the frequency of the detector by setting the contrast threshold to 0.06, as opposed to Lowe's stock value of 0.04, which aided in removing spurious matches to the carpet and other objects.
 Using openCV 3.4.2.16, this is implemented as `sift = cv2.xfeatures2d.SIFT_create(contrastThreshold = 0.06, edgeThreshold = 10)`